RobertPeip/PSX/README.md

 - GTETransfer: check all GTE opcodes timing and pipeline behavior
 - GTETiming: check execution time of all GTE commands

+DMA:
+- DMATimingToDevice: testing DMA to SPU performance and delays.
+TODO: should be renamed or contain more devices
+- DMAOTCData: check data integrity and speed or different OTC DMA sizes

 -------------
 Original readme from Krom